paulchang15/e-commerce/README.md

 ## Installation

 1. Make sure to login to MySQL and run "source db/schema.sql".
 2. Install all npm packages using "npm install".
 3. Run "npm run seed" to insert all the data from seeds into the database.
-4. Start the app using "npm start"

 ## Usage